 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-strs — by Garrett Shipley, 10 months ago
+strs — by Garrett Shipley, a year ago

 'Python' Style String Functions